Python Turtle - Lesson 4

 flow chart lesson 4 1

-Below is the code.
-You could type it into a new document, or you could just download the lesson_4_pt_1.py file.
+Here is the code.
+You can either type it into a new file, or download the lesson_4_pt_1.py file.

 1import turtle